brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 8 bht.md

 # Ephesians 4:8 Commentary Help Text

 ## BHT:
-When Christ ascended to heaven, he achieved a profound victory over his enemies, including Satan and death.
-Through this triumph, Christ obtained various gifts, which he graciously bestows upon his people.
-Just as conquerors in ancient times led their captives in chains, Christ led captivity captive, demonstrating his complete victory.
-In doing so, he not only triumphed over his foes but also rescued those who were held captive by Satan, leading them in a glorious procession.
-As believers, we are recipients of these gifts, which are given according to Christ's distribution of grace.
+As Christ ascended to heaven, he triumphed victoriously over all his enemies, including Satan, sin, and death, which had held the entire world captive.
+This imagery parallels the ancient practice of conquerors leading the conquered in chains behind them.
+In a similar manner, Christ bestowed gifts upon humanity, both the ordinary and extraordinary gifts of the Holy Spirit, mirroring the donatives given to the people upon the conqueror's return from victory.
+Through his ascension, Christ not only conquered his foes but also generously provided gifts to empower and bless mankind.

 ## Choicest Commentary Quotes:
 ### Henry Alford: